 - What version control system will you use to safeguard test scripts?

+Step 2.
 Organize resources and tools

-Test execution needs to occur frequently.
+Execute tests frequently.
 When you determine the structure of test cases in a framework, account for the duration of the test execution as well as how frequently the tests run.
 Also, account for time spent analyzing failed tests for defects.

 Software teams need different types of automated test suites.
 For example, smoke tests can cover critical functionality, and a regression suite can include integrated tests, if needed.
 Each type of test needs an execution plan.